 |Features||Video streaming & Smart Sleep Assistant|

-5. Miku Pro Monitor – Most Secure Wifi Monitor
+5. The Most Secure Encrypted Wifi Baby Monitor

 If security is your biggest consideration, our fifth-best 5 GHz baby monitor, Miku Pro smart baby monitor delivers just that.
 Miku also supports 2.4 GHz wifi frequency and is the most secure wifi baby monitor that uses advanced, military-grade crypto chip encryption to secure your family from hackers.
 On top of its security, this smart baby monitor has also pioneered Sensor Fusion technology which is similar to Nanit Plus but experts agree that it is superior in some ways.